apache/jackrabbit-oak/oak-doc/src/site/markdown/security/introduction.md

 steps such as e.g. node type registration or persisting new index definitions, the deployment of the module requires a reload of the `SecurityProvider`.

-In an OSGi-based setup this is achieved by adding the PID of corresponding service to the `Required Service PIDs` property mentioned above ultimately forcing the re-registration of the `SecurityProvider` service with the bundle context.
+In the default OSGi-based setup this is achieved by adding the PID of corresponding service  to the `Required Service PIDs` property mentioned above ultimately forcing the re-registration of the `SecurityProvider` service with the bundle context.

 Other setup scenarios would need to recreate the `ContentRepository` object or